 WORKS

-A certified educator and popular guest speaker, for many years Rath taught cartooning, animation and entertainment history at the University of Wisconsin School of Education-Extension.
-He has lectured on arts administration at the University of Wisconsin School of Business, and has served as a consultant to non-profits.
-The author of several books, he's been a correspondent for The Milwaukee Journal-Sentinal, Minneapolis Star Tribune, The Capital Times, The Wisconsin State Journal and ISTHMUS, and has contributed articles to Nemo: the Classic Comics Library, Animato! magazine and Cartoonist PROfiles.
+A certified educator and popular guest speaker, for many years Rath taught cartooning, animation and entertainment history at the University of Wisconsin.
+He's contributed articles to The Fortean Times, Nemo: the Classic Comics Library, Animato! magazine and Cartoonist PROfiles.
+He's written five books and served as a correspondent for The Milwaukee Journal-Sentinal, Minneapolis Star Tribune, The Capital Times, The Wisconsin State Journal and ISTHMUS.